shackfu1/474-Project-6/README.md

 * `block.c`: Code that describes functions for the data blocks
 * `free.c`: Code that describes functions for setting data as free or not free, and finding free spots in memory
 * `inode.c`: Code that describes functions for inode blocks
+* `pack.c`: Helper functions for packing and unpacking

 ## Data